Mitesh13/DragNDrop/Readme.md

 # DragNDrop
 List Drag and Drop project using HTML, CSS &amp; Vanilla JS

-Project is initialized with prespecified list items & 3 list sections.
+Project is initialized with 3 list sections.

 User can drag and drop items within list sections and other list sections also.